livialima/linuxupskillchallenge/00-AWS-Free-Tier.md

 In addition to a hosting provider, we also need to choose which "flavour" of Linux to install on our server.
 If you're new to Linux then the range of "distributions" available can be confusing - but the latest LTS ("Long Term Support") version of Ubuntu Server is a popular choice, and what you'll need for this course.

 These instructions will walk you through using Amazon's AWS "Free Tier" (<http://aws.amazon.com>) as your VPS hosting provider.
 They are rated highly, with a very simple and slick interface.
 Although we'll be using the Free Tier, be warned that you will need to provide valid credit card information.
-(Of course, if you have a strong reason to use another provider, then by all means do so, but be sure to choose Ubuntu Server 20.04)
+(Of course, if you have a strong reason to use another provider, then by all means do so, but be sure to choose Ubuntu Server LTS)

 ## AWS free-tier, is it always free?
 The AWS Free Tier is designed to allow new users to explore and test various AWS services without incurring any costs for 12 months following the AWS sign-up date, subject to certain usage limits.
 When your 12 month free usage term expires or if your application use exceeds the tiers, you simply pay standard, pay-as-you-go service rates.
 You can extend that free usage with an Educate Pack, if you are eligible.